flycheck/flycheck/doc/user/installation.rst

 We recommend to install Flycheck with Emacs' built-in package manager.
 Flycheck is available in the popular `MELPA Stable`_ archive which provides packages for Flycheck releases.
-We recommend to read through the :doc:`changelog <changes>` before every upgrade to check for any breaking changes that might affect you.
+We recommend to read through the :doc:`changelog </changes>` before every upgrade to check for any breaking changes that might affect you.

 .. note::